pkcpkc/bc-lions-moabit/README.md

 - **Training**: Google Calendar embeds with automatic iCal subscription links
 - **Events**: Real-time loading from ICS files with proper date formatting

-### Last Updated Timestamp
+### Dynamic Last Updated Display
-The generated HTML includes a Berlin timezone timestamp showing when the calendars were last updated:
+The website dynamically shows when the HTML file was last modified:
-- Automatically generated during build process
+- Uses JavaScript to fetch HTTP Last-Modified header from the web server
 - Displays in German format: "Sonntag, 28.
 September 2025 um 13:48"
-- Updates every time the build script runs
+- Updates automatically based on actual file modification time (not build time)
+- Includes fallback to current date if Last-Modified header is unavailable

 ### Google Calendar Integration
 - **Embedded calendars**: Full Google Calendar view for training schedules